Sustainability moves on up the priority list

 According to Kristina, electronics producers or suppliers of manufacturing equipment have traditionally focused on speed, quality, productivity and driving down costs.
 Today we are seeing a growing recognition in the industry of the need to become more sustainable,” she says.

 “Many of our larger customers are under pressure to not only follow responsible work practices, but to report how they minimize their carbon footprints, improve recycling and use eco-friendly materials.
 This is also becoming increasingly important to their owners and investors.
 Instead of just reacting to this trend, we saw an opportunity to stay ahead of it – for ourselves and to help our customers achieve their goals.
-We are seeing a growing recognition of the potential of electronics to support our society in being more sustainable.

 Sustainability Strategy for 2030